-Tiny, sap-sucking arachnids known as spider mites can be a problem any time of year, out in your garden and plaguing houseplants and greenhouse varieties, too.
+Tiny, sap-sucking arachnids known as spider mites can be a problem any time of year, not only in your garden but plaguing houseplants and greenhouse plants, too.
 With females able to lay as many as 300 eggs every few weeks, spider mite populations can explode in a matter of days.

 These pests are less than a millimeter long, so grab a magnifying glass and inspect the underside of leaves, where they congregate.
 If you can’t see the culprits, place a piece of white paper under foliage and shake the leaves, then examine what falls on the sheet.

 Simply wash the buggers away!
 Pressure-sprayed water is a surprisingly effective against spider mites, whether using a power spray from your hose outside or just a strong stream from a spray bottle on houseplants.
 Blast plants from below to hit the back of leaves.
 Then, take a clean, water-dampened sponge to wipe the backs of leaves, rinsing the sponge after each wipe by dipping it in a bucket of water.